caed0/webp-conv/README.md

 ## Installation

-You can install webpconv using npm:
+You can install webp-conv using npm:

 ```bash
 npm install webp-conv